 While researching the area, I stumbled on a lovely Mancunian triumph.
 The most celebrated Mayfield Baths water polo player was Robert Arnold Crawshaw (1869-1952).
 He was from Bury and was a regular team member for many years.
 In 1903 he was described as a veteran but still playing just as well.
 He was a victim of crime in 1898 when John Yules stole his bike close to Market Street.
 I feel his pain.
 Yules was sent down for one month’s hard labour.
 That’s the way to treat the buggers.

 What Crawshaw was most proud of was capturing the gold medal in the Paris Olympics of 1900.
 He wasn’t playing for Mayfield though, he’d been co-opted into the best Manchester team, from Osborne Swimming Club whose home was the long-gone Osborne Street Baths in Collyhurst.
 One of the Olympic team was Viktor Lindberg, who had been born in Fiji to Swedish and Irish parents.
 Crawshaw went back to play for Mayfield after the Olympics.

 The whole Olympic episode reads like a screenplay waiting to be written.
-A working-class team from the inner suburbs of this smoky, industrial city were chosen to represent Great Britain in the ‘city of love’ without national trials, just because they were the best, with a little help from outsiders such as Crawshaw.
+A working-class team from the inner suburbs of this smoky, industrial city was chosen to represent Great Britain in the ‘city of love’ without national trials, just because they were the best, with a little help from outsiders such as Crawshaw.

 One of the official accounts is delicious as an example of sporting conduct but also total dominance.
 The Osborne Swimming Club scored 29 goals and conceded only three in their three matches.
 In the final, in front of 5000 spectators, they limited the number of shots on goal to avoid humiliating their opponent Brussels.